Book Buddies: Fostering Literacy Through Peer Reading

 • Most of the recently read/texts books were those they'd been assigned in class.

-• Graphic novels are popular but not considered “real” reading by some students parents.
+• Graphic novels are popular but not considered “real” reading by some students parents/guardians.

 • Poor comprehension strategies: students often skip to questions without reading the passage thoroughly.